January 04 ,2019

 Contacting Emergency Services

-With a system that has a monitoring plan, the security professionals at the monitoring station will receive a signal from your panel.
+With a system that has a monitoring plan, the safety professionals at the monitoring station will receive a signal from your panel.
 Depending on the circumstances, they have different protocols they may follow.
 For some alarm events, they might just go straight to calling for emergency services.
 In other events, they might try to call the phone number associated with the account, and if they receive no answer, then they move on to calling for emergency services.

 With a self-monitored system, the panel will send an alert to your phone.
 If you have a monitoring plan as well as self-monitoring features, you can still rely on the response of the professionals at the monitoring center.
 If your system is just self-monitored, you have to make the necessary calls yourself.